Log in with user name:

 Log in with Twitter

 How we use your email

 Sure, this city has great architecture, museums, and sports venues.
 But at its heart, Chicago is really a food town.
 This is evident in the priority that good eating takes, no matter the occasion.
-Rain or shine, locals will wait in a line that snakes around the corner for dolled-up dogs at Hot Doug's.
+Rain or shine, locals will wait in a line that snakes around the corner for dolled-up doughnuts at Doughnut Vault.
 They’ll reserve part of their paychecks to dine at inventive Alinea.
 And they love to

 It's no wonder that outdoor festivals are often centered on food, from Taste of Chicago in summer, which packs the grounds at Grant Park, to smaller celebrations, like the German-American fest in Lincoln Square, a mini-Oktoberfest in fall.

 Although the city has always had options on the extreme ends of the spectrum—from the hole-in-the wall Italian beef sandwich shops to the special-occasion spots—it's now easier to find eateries in the middle that serve seasonal menus with a farm-to-table mantra.
-For the budget conscious, it's also a great time to dine: some talented chefs aren't bothering to wait for a liquor license, opening BYOB spots turning out polished fare (just try Urban Belly in Logan Square).
+For the budget conscious, it's also a great time to dine: some talented chefs aren't bothering to wait for a liquor license, opening BYOB spots turning out polished fare (just try Ruxbin in West Town).

 Expect to see more Chicago chefs open casual concepts—Rick Bayless, Paul Kahan, and Michael Kornick have a head start with their respective sandwich, taco, and burger spots.
 Yet the goal remains the same: to feed a populace that knows good food and isn't willing to accept anything less than the best.
 In the following pages, you'll find our top picks, from quick bites to multicourse meals, in the city's best dining neighborhoods.

 Looking for a beach vacation?
 Let us help you find the right spot.More